+Most of the custom work I do is through referral.
 Clients approach me having been told, “Ask Jude.
 She’ll figure it out.”
 This has given me amazing creative opportunities.

+In the 90’s when my son was a mini, I opened my shop on NE Alberta street.
 Guardino Gallery was just getting opened and offered me a small space next door to rent if I wanted to do the fixin’ of peeling and leaky walls in a neglected storefront…Between a few of us, standing on the sidewalk in front of my shop, “Last Thursday on Alberta” was born.
 Although I left the street to buy a commercial building, I have always lived near, enjoy watching the Alberta Arts District thrive.

 I was a 3 year board member of the West Linn Arts Festival where I organized music, food and entertainment.
 I’m a 8 year member of the Portland Handweavers Guild and 40 year member of Local 14, the art organization to which I owe my deepest loyalty, and now act as an emeritus member.